Josh Naylor Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (80 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs given up (81 total, 1.2 per game).

-- His last appearance came on Sunday against the Detroit Tigers, when the right-hander threw 5 2/3 innings, surrendering five earned runs while giving up 10 hits.
+- The left-hander last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.